bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 developing _yet another app_.
 They come useful in the more “frameworky” projects, often developer tooling-related.

-Many of the universally praised development-time features that Flutter is known for – like [Hot Reload] and [Hot Restart] – are implemented as Dart VM Service extensions.
+Actually, many of the universally praised development-time features that Flutter is known for – like [Hot Reload] and [Hot Restart] – are implemented as Dart VM Service extensions.
 [Flutter Engine also has a few service extensions](https://github.com/flutter/flutter/wiki/Engine-specific-Service-Protocol-extensions).